Buyer’s Guide to Force Plates

 Some examples of unique features that have resulted from ForceDecks’ continuous innovation over the years (each of which has been rolled out to all ForceDecks users at no additional cost) include:

-ForceDecks Vision: is a proprietary feature of ForceDecks that allows users to record video with their mobile device during a force plate test, which is then automatically synchronized with force data and annotated with key landmarks.
+ForceDecks Vision: A proprietary feature of ForceDecks that allows users to record video with their mobile device during a force plate test, which is then automatically synchronized with force data and annotated with key landmarks.

-AutoDetect feature in action - ForceDecks app automatically detecting an isometric test followed by a CMJ.
+AutoDetect feature in action – the ForceDecks app automatically detecting an isometric test followed by a CMJ.

-Users can rest assured that when they subscribe to ForceDecks, their force plate technology will remain cutting-edge and operational at all times, and their team will have the knowledge and confidence to get the most out of them.
+Users can be confident that when they subscribe to ForceDecks, their force plate technology will remain cutting-edge and operational at all times, and their team will have the knowledge and confidence to get the most out of them.